praneshr/falcon/README.md

 ## Further Improvements

-- Index `booksList` before saving it in the store
+- Index `booksList` before saving it to the store

 - When cart info is loaded from localstorage, check if the products in `cart` are available in `booksList`.
 If not, notify the user and clear the item from the cart.
-This ensures unavailable products won't get added to the cart
+This ensures no unavailable products are added to the cart.

 - Most unit tests for UI elements